Foxinatel/COMS20012-Notes/csb.typ

 - Kernel threads do not belong to a user space process
 - A process is running when one or more of its threads are running

-*Process Example: Firefox*
+=== Process Example: Firefox
 - Firefox has multiple threads.
 What do they do?
   - Waiting and processing interface events
   - Redrawing the screen as necessary
   - Loading elements in web pages
 - Firefox is using memory.
 For what?
   - The executable code itself
-  - Shared library: web page parsing, TLS/SSL etc.
+  - Shared libraries: web page parsing, TLS/SSL etc.
   - Stacks storing local variables for running threads
   - A heap storing dynamically allocated memory
 - Firefox has files open.
 Why?